The AI Task Frontier

-Horizon, forgiveness, and dynamic AI competition.
-The paper studies why AI firms race on different technologies across task regions.
+Horizon, forgiveness, and directed AI innovation.
+The paper studies why the profitable direction of AI progress changes across task regions.

-June 2026 Theory paper 78 math checks passed
+June 2026 Theory paper 99 math checks passed 50-page rebuild

 Main Intuition